The Gender, Justice and Security Hub

 Impact

-This was a difficult brief as it’s such a hard concept to visualise without going down the photographic route, but the design was very well received.
-I’ve since created brochures for large international events for the GSJ Hub using the same branding.
+The initial brief was difficult as it’s such a hard concept to visualise without going down the photographic route, but the design was very well received, and the visuals remained in place throughout the five-year project.